 For example, if you’re a morning person, your best ideas will probably come at night.
 If you tend to be a little foggy early in the morning, this is your ideal time to work on a creative project.

-Final Thoughts on 8 Ways to Increase Your Creativity
+Final Thoughts on 8 Ideas on How to Become More Creative

 You can make the most of your creative gifts.
-There are well-established tips for increasing your creative powers, including these 8 Actions:
+There are well-established tips for increasing your creative powers.

 - Change Your Environment